FRDM-K22F

 Supported Features

 The frdm_k22f board configuration supports the hardware features listed below.
-For additional features not yet supported, please also refer to the NXP FRDM-K64F, which is the superset board in NXP’s Kinetis K series.
+For additional features not yet supported, please also refer to the FRDM-K64F, which is the superset board in NXP’s Kinetis K series.
 NXP prioritizes enabling the superset board with NXP’s Full Platform Support for Zephyr.
 Therefore, the frdm_k64f board may have additional features already supported, which can also be re-used on this frdm_k22f board:

 Interface